Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Alternative market-implied sustainability scores

 where the pooled standard deviation $s_p$ is

-$n_{1}$ and $n_{2}$ are the number of SFDR 9 and other funds, respectively, and the test statistic is distributed as a Student's t distribution with $n_1+n_2-2$ degrees of freedom.
+$n_{1}$ and $n_{2}$ are the number of sustainable and other funds, respectively, and the test statistic is distributed as a Student's t distribution with $n_1+n_2-2$ degrees of freedom.

-Figure \ref{fig:elephant_ears_w} reports the scatterplot between the alternative SMISw score and the ESG score.
+Figure \ref{fig:elephant_ears_w} reports the scatterplot between the alternative MISw score and ESG score.
 We see that the distributions and the historical evolution are qualitatively similar to the ones in Figure \ref{fig:elephant_ears}.
-Figure \ref{fig:SFDR_vs_SFDRw} shows the relation between SMIS and SMISw scores, highlighting a positive relation between the two measures.
+Figure \ref{fig:SFDR_vs_SFDRw} shows the relation between MIS and MISw scores, highlighting a positive relation between the two measures.